mvolkmann/blog/src/rust.md

 ## <a name="traits">Traits</a>

 A trait describes an interface that any type can implement.
+This can include any number of functions and methods.
+The first parameter of methods must be named "self".
+Any `fn` definition that does not is an "associated function" rather than a method.

-Often they are implemented for structs, but they can also be implemented for other types like tuples and even for primitive types like `bool`.
+Often traits are implemented for structs, but they can also be implemented for tuples and primitive types like `bool`.

+A trait function can be described by providing only its signature, requiring implementing structs to define the body.
+It can also provide a default implementation that is used by implementing types that do not override it.

 Traits can be generic, including type parameters.

-Trait functions can provide default implementations that are used by implementing types that do not override them.

 Many functions provided by the standard library are implementations of traits.
 When looking at documentation for a type consider that